Stone tool: Neolithic industries

 In prehistoric Japan, ground stone tools appear during the Japanese Paleolithic period, that lasted from around 40,000 BC to 14,000 BC.
 Elsewhere, ground stone tools became important during the Neolithic period beginning about 10,000 BC.
 These ground or polished implements are manufactured from larger-grained materials such as basalt, jade and jadeite, greenstone and some forms of rhyolite which are not suitable for flaking.
 The greenstone industry was important in the English Lake District, and is known as the Langdale axe industry.
 Ground stone implements included adzes, celts, and axes, which were manufactured using a labour-intensive, time-consuming method of repeated grinding against an abrasive stone, often using water as a lubricant.
 Because of their coarse surfaces, some ground stone tools were used for grinding plant foods and were polished not just by intentional shaping, but also by use.
 Manos are hand stones used in conjunction with metates for grinding corn or grain.
 Polishing increased the intrinsic mechanical strength of the axe.
 Polished stone axes were important for the widespread clearance of woods and forest during the Neolithic period, when crop and livestock farming developed on a large scale.
 They are distributed very widely and were traded over great distances since the best rock types were often very local.
 They also became venerated objects, and were frequently buried in long barrows or round barrows with their former owners.

 During the Neolithic period, large axes were made from flint nodules by knapping a rough shape, a so-called "rough-out".
 Such products were traded across a wide area.
 The rough-outs were then polished to give the surface a fine finish to create the axe head.
-Polishing not only increased the final strength of the product but also meant that the head could penetrate wood more easily.
+Polishing increased the strength and durability of the product.
 There were many sources of supply, including Grimes Graves in Suffolk, Cissbury in Sussex and Spiennes near Mons in Belgium to mention but a few.
 In Britain, there were numerous small quarries in downland areas where flint was removed for local use, for example.

 Many other rocks were used to make axes from stones, including the Langdale axe industry as well as numerous other sites such as Penmaenmawr and Tievebulliagh in Co Antrim, Ulster.
 In Langdale, there many outcrops of the greenstone were exploited, and knapped where the stone was extracted.
 The sites exhibit piles of waste flakes, as well as rejected rough-outs.
 Polishing improved the mechanical strength of the tools, so increasing their life and effectiveness.
 Many other tools were developed using the same techniques.
 Such products were traded across the country and abroad.